In app design, it is necessary to permanently save specific data. At that time, a local DB created on the user’s smartphone is designed.

 isar_generator: ^3.1.0

-• isar: Core library for Isar Database
+- isar: Core library of Isar database

-• build_runner: A tool for generating Dart code
+- build_runner: Tool for generating Dart code

-For example, define user information used for login in “user.dart”:
+Define what kind of data to manage.
+As an example, define the user information used for login in “user.dart”.

 import 'package:isar/isar.dart';